pmean/build-website/text/16/dates-in-r.md

 author: "Steve Simon"
 source: "http://blog.pmean.com/dates-in-r/"
 date: "2016-06-15"
+categories:
-categories: Recommendation
+- Recommendation
+tags:
+- Data management
-tags: Data management, R software
+- R software
 output: html_document
 ---

+Dates in R
-Dates in R, like dates in any other software package, are tricky to work with.
+- like dates in any other software package
+- are tricky to work
+with.
 Here's a nice guide that will help you get started.

 <!---More--->